hapax/hapax.github.io/assets/alien-maths.md

 in different ways; each "sees" things the other cannot, and is afforded new possibilities for action as a result.

-As with linguistic relativism, we can distinguish two forms of cognitive relativism.
+As with language, we can distinguish two forms of cognitive relativism.
 The strong form states that your brain (or cognitive architecture) determines your reality, and that different species will have